 Our principal sources of liquidity are our cash, cash equivalents, our cash flows from operations and our financing activities.
 Our ability to manage cash and cash equivalents may be limited, as our primary cash flows are dictated by the terms of our sales and supply agreements, contractual obligations, debt instruments and legal and regulatory requirements.
 From time to time, we may sell accounts receivable to third parties under factoring agreements or engage in accounts receivable discounting to facilitate the collection of cash.
-For a description of our factoring arrangements and accounts receivable discounting, please see "Item 1.
-Interim Consolidated Financial Statements-Notes to Consolidated Financial Statements-Note 2.
+For a description of our factoring arrangements and accounts receivable discounts receivable discounts receivable financial Statements-Notes to Consolidated Financial Statements-Note 2.
 Sales of Accounts Receivable and Receivable Discount Program" included elsewhere in this Report.
 In addition, from time to time, we may make payments to our vendors on extended terms with their consent.
-As of March 31, 2017, we do not have any accounts payable on extended terms or payment deferment with our vendors.
+As of June 30, 2017, we do not have any accounts payable on extended terms or payment deferment with our vendors.

 On January 17, 2017, MagnaChip Semiconductor S.A., our Luxembourg subsidiary, closed the Exchangeable Notes Offering of the Exchangeable Notes with \$86.25 million aggregate principal amount, reflecting the full exercise of the initial purchasers' option to purchase additional Exchangeable Notes.
-We used a portion of the net proceeds from the Exchangeable Notes Offering to repurchase approximately \$11.4 million of our common stock as part of our stock repurchase program and plan to use the remaining net proceeds from the Exchangeable Notes Offering (i) for the Headcount Reduction Plan that was implemented during the first quarter of 2017 (anticipated to be approximately \$29-33 million), (ii) for capital expenditures (approximately \$15-20 million), (iii) to repurchase additional common stock as part of our stock repurchase program (up to \$15 million in the aggregate) and (iv) for general corporate purposes.
+We used a portion of the net proceeds from the Exchangeable Notes Offering to repurchase approximately \$11.4 million of our common stock as part of our stock repurchase program.

-We currently believe that we will have sufficient cash reserves from cash on hand and expected cash from operations to fund our operations and Headcount Reduction Plan as well as capital expenditures for the next twelve months and the foreseeable future.
+We currently believe that we will have sufficient cash reserves from cash on hand and expected cash from operations to fund our operations as well as capital expenditures for the next twelve months and the foreseeable future.